MaikoTan/randamu/README.md

 ## Features

 - Press `N` or click page to switch to the next one without waiting.
-- Press `L` to bookmark the current image (only available on Pixiv and Lolicon).
+- Press `L` to bookmark the current image (only available on Pixiv and Lolicon, requires Pixiv Refresh Token to be set).

 ## Usage